stleerh/documents/blogs/dns_tracking/dns_tracking.md

-resolution processes specifically `tracepoint/net/net_dev_queue` tracepoint, Then we parse the DNS header to determine if its query or response, attempt to correlate query and response for specific DNS transaction and then record the elapsed time as well as enrich the flow with DNS header's information like DNS Id and DNS flags to help UI filtering.
+resolution processes specifically `tracepoint/net/net_dev_queue` tracepoint, Then we parse the DNS header to determine if its query or response, attempt to correlate query and response for specific DNS transaction and then record the elapsed time to compute DNS latency.
+Further, DNS network flows are enriched to include fields, viz.
+DNS Id, DNS latency and DNS response codes to help build graphs with aggregated DNS statistics and to help filtering on specific fields in Network Observability console.

 ## Potential Use Cases